 “In early March 2011 Mr Salmond made his ‘pitch’ to the editorial team of The Scottish Sun, and support from that paper was forthcoming later that month.”

 Just how much further would Salmond have sought to do Murdoch’s bidding, in regard of BSkyB, were it not for the phone hacking scandal?
 Is he governing in the interests of the Scottish people or News Corp?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.